 Do you ever feel like time is speeding up and it’s near impossible to stay focused and productive throughout your day?
 What about distractions?
 Are you easily pulled off track with time-sucking social media and other menial distractions?

-To transform your DMO, you first have to understand how your current one is failing you and what needs to change.
-When you let go of the old routine you can create space for a new one that connects you to your current purpose, upgrades your behaviour, and aligns you with your true goals.
+To transform your DMO and daily routine, you first have to understand how your current one is failing you and what needs to change.
+When you let go of the old routine you can create space for a new one that connects you to your current purpose, upgrades your behavior, and aligns you with your true goals.